mixmix/blogposts/DRAFT/so_youre_a_wizard.md

 Congratulations on graduating!

 You're now an Adept, and are setting out on an exciting journey to further your training.
-This primer is designed to help you acclimitise to life outside [the Academy](www.devacademy.co.nz).
+This primer is designed to help you asslimitise to life outside [the Academy](www.devacademy.co.nz).

 ```
 Part I ...................
 Perceptions of Magic in Oldworld